-This is pleasantly surprising to me because I still do feel more avoidant in my attachment then I would like to be, but my avoidance is now considered average, and my anxiety is extremely low.
-Comparatively speaking, I am still much more avoidant than anxious when it comes to relationships, but securely attached overall.
-I am a bit sad to see that my avoidance has crept up a little bit again since 2017, but hope that if I keep working at it that I can continue to bring it down further in the future.
+This is good to see because I still feel more avoidant in my attachment than I would like to be.
+Still, my avoidance is now considered average, and my anxiety is extremely low.
+Comparatively speaking, I am still much more avoidant than anxious regarding relationships but securely attached overall.
+I hope that if I keep working on it, I can continue to bring my avoidance down further in the future.

 How Do We Improve Our Attachment Style?

 Occasional conflict is inevitable in any relationship.
-Being in a relationship with someone with a secure attachment will help you to get through difficulties in life and your relationship, no matter what your age or attachment style is.
+However, being in a relationship with someone with a secure attachment will help you get through difficulties in life and your relationship, no matter your age or attachment style.

-- If you have a secure attachment too, it is likely to be pretty easy for you to have a happy relationship.
+- If you have a secure attachment, it is likely to be pretty easy for you to have a happy relationship.

-- If you are anxious, a secure partner can sit with your distress and hear you out until you have calmed down and your emotional needs have been met.
+- If you are anxious, a secure partner can sit with your distress and hear you out until you have calmed down and met your emotional needs.

-- If you are disorganised, a secure partner will also try to help you work through and make sense of whatever it is that you are feeling and give you what you need, whether that is more space, a calming presence or greater closeness.
+- If you are disorganised, a secure partner will also try to help you work through and make sense of whatever you are feeling and give you what you need, whether that is more space, a calming presence or greater closeness.

-In time, a relationship with someone who is securely attached can help you to become securely attached too.
+In time, a relationship with someone who is securely attached can help you become securely attached.

 If you have had similar difficulties in multiple romantic relationships, think that you may be avoidant or anxious in your attachment style, or are securely attached but are in a romantic relationship with someone who you feel may be avoidant or anxiously attached, I hope that this information has been helpful to you.

-An understanding of your own and others attachment styles really could stop you from falling into the same relationship traps, and give you a much better chance to have a long, happy and healthy relationship going forward.
+An understanding of your own and others’ attachment styles really could stop you from falling into the same relationship traps and give you a much better chance to have a long, happy and healthy relationship from now on.